tbebear/AI-Last-Assignment/README.md

 # AI-Last-Assignment
-Basic Introduction Learning precision data
+Basic Introduction Learning Managing Data by using KNN Method